Water-borne Diseases and You

 Bacterial Dysentery

 Dysentery is a serious disease with bacterial, viral, or parasitic origins.
 It has the potential to cause epidemics in regions without access to proper sanitation and medical care.
-While traveller’s diarrhea is typically an annoyance, the bloody diarrhea of dysentery is a sign of damage to the colon and intestines.
+While traveller’s diarrhoea is typically an annoyance, the bloody diarrhoea of dysentery is a sign of damage to the colon and intestines.
 In historical records, dysentery outbreaks were known to kill off up to 90% of a town’s population.

-• Cause: Shigella Dysenteriaeis a strain of bacteria that measures 0.4 microns in size and is killed at temperatures of 65°C and above
+• Cause: Shigella Dysenteriae is a strain of bacteria that measures 0.4 microns in size and is killed at temperatures of 65°C and above

 • Severity: Moderate to severe